 B. IF Fund Allocation:

-The Committee will review the 25% allocation of TIF funding to the Infrastructure Fund once every three years.
+The Committee will review the 25% allocation of IF funding to the Infrastructure Fund once every three years.
 The Committee may suspend, increase, or reduce the percentage.
 If a proposal covers more than one year, the Committee may encumber funds for subsequent years.

 C. IF Project General Guidelines: